 Preheat oven to 400F.
 Line a baking sheet with parchment paper, set aside.

-Brush the top and outer surface of the pastry with the whisked egg.
-Sprinkle with some sugar and place on the baking tray.
+Whisk the egg and brush the dough with the whisked egg.
+Sprinkle with half the sugar and cut into squares.